Adrian1840/MATH120_Final_Project/README.md

 # Longitudinal Data Analysis of Housing Supply and Poverty Exposure in the U.S.

 ## Project Overview
 This project looks at how affordable housing availability for low-income households has changed across U.S. states from 2014 to 2023.
-It also looks at whether housing shortages are associated with higher poverty exposure.
+It also looks at whether housing shortages are associated with higher poverty exposure and student homelessness.
 Using state-level averages that were computed from county-level mobility metrics provided by the Urban Institute, I create vizualtions to highlight states with the most servere shortages and linear regression models that test these relationships.
-Ultimately, the goal is to address disparities by geographic that may provide as barriers to upward mobility and inform public policy.
+Ultimately, the results from this project can be used to inform which states should allocate resources for affordable housing and homelessness-prevention for students in public-schools across the nation.

 ## Project Structure
 ```text